strefler/project_interfaces/README.md

 avoid confusion.

 ### REMIND/MAgPIE-specific processing of model outputs prior to AR6 submission
-Before submitting your data to the AR6 database please make sure that the policy costs in the reporting are calculated w.r.t. the appropriate reference run.
-For consumption loss, only global results should be reported.
+Before submitting your data to the AR6 database please make sure that
+- the policy costs in the reporting are calculated w.r.t. the appropriate reference run.
+For most runs, this will involve re-running the policy costs.
+- only global results are reported for the Consumption Loss and Consumption + Current Account Loss variables.
 See docs/AR6_data_preparation_workflow.md for a description how to do this.

 ### Generate AR6-compatible Output